 Today is the last day of work before Christmas – three sleeps to go.

-I’m permeated by a strange mix of emotion.
+A strange mix of emotion permeates me.
 I’m looking forward to the break, and have a generally positive perspective on this time of year.
 I love the festivities, the good cheer, the general uprise in hope.
 There’s something about witnessing the anticipation and joy of others, particularly children, that is uplifting.
 I find myself with a cock-eyed smile often, and even sometimes feel a bit misty.

 The last few days though I’ve felt this distant, but persistent sorrow.
 It’s a strange feeling taken with everything else.
 It pulls me up a little short.
 I can’t quite commit to being happy because there is a decent part of me that is sad.

 It’s this time of year, and what I feel is repeated all over the world by millions of people.
 Christmas can be a hard time.
-Fortunately I don’t feel that.
-What I feel is what I remember – what I have lost, which is a very human.
-At this time of year I remember mum.
+Fortunately, I don’t feel that.
+What I feel is what I remember – what I have lost, which is very human.
+At this time of year, I remember mum.

 It’s not just that Christmas is traditionally a time for family.
 Mum was one of those people who took to Christmas like a kid.
 She was always the most enthusiastic of all of us.
 She was a Christmas specialist.

 That’s what I remember, and that’s what I miss.
 It seems so sad not to have that in my life anymore.
 If I’m purely selfish, I miss having someone like her to excite me to laughter and joy and affectionate remembrance.
-And of course it’s very evident that everything fell apart once she was gone.
+And of course, everything fell apart once she was gone.
 There’s no-one else like her, and probably never will be again.
 And that’s what I feel, a sorrow I can’t shake even as I go about things brightly.
 It is what it is.